Shout It Out (Hanson album)

 Shout It Out is the fifth studio album released by American pop band Hanson.
 The album is the third release through their own label 3CG Records.

-Shout It Out was released on June 8, 2010 in the US, and July 14, 2010 in Japan.
+Shout It Out was released on June 8, 2010, in the US, and July 14, 2010, in Japan.

-On March 6, 2010, Hanson shot dance and other sequences for the music video of their new single, "Thinking 'Bout Somethin'", at Greenwood Avenue in their home town of Tulsa.
+On March 6, 2010, Hanson shot dance and other sequences for the music video of their new single, "Thinking 'Bout Somethin'", at Greenwood Avenue in their hometown of Tulsa.
 Hanson recruited professional dancers for the shoot and also invited local residents and fans to take part.
 The video was directed by Todd Edwards, co-founder of Blue Yonder Films.
 It was released for public viewing to the band's MySpace channel on April 15, 2010.

 Background

 In a Billboard interview, Taylor Hanson said of Shout It Out: "Every record is important, but this one feels like... a reflection not just of right now but a selection of things we've been putting in records for the last fifteen years."
 In the same article, Billboard said, "While the new album exudes the ease of a veteran band with over a decade of music behind them, it retains elements of the fun, pop-soul tinged sound that helped the guys hit No. 1 on the Hot 100 with "Mmmbop" when they were all under 17 years old."